The way you treat guests is a reflection of your practical theology.

 1. Provide guest information online to show church hospitality.

-Regardless of the quantity of time, money, or effort you’ve put into your site, when is the last time you searched your town’s name and the word church? (ie “New York City church”) If you don’t show up on the first 1-2 pages, you have given up on one of the most effective ways to connect with those looking for a church in your specific community.
+Regardless of the quantity of time, money, or effort you’ve put into your site, when is the last time you searched your town’s name and the word church (i.e. “Church in Omaha”)?
+If you don’t show up on the first page, it’s unlikely most people in your community know you’re there at all.

 2. Address guests from the stage.

-I’m not suggesting that you ask guests to stand up. (although this may be appropriate in some contexts) I do suggest that you make a reference to visitors from the stage.
+I’m not suggesting that you ask guests to stand up (people hate that!), but I do suggest that you make a reference to newcomers from the stage.

 3. Sit in the middle of the row of seats.

-Challenge your leaders to sit in the middle of the rows at church.
+Challenge your regular attenders to sit in the middle of the rows at church.
 When a guest has to walk past 3 or 4 people in order to get to a seat, their discomfort level goes up.

 4. Put the words on the screen.

-If you expect everyone to know the words to every song, you also communicate that you expect to not have visitors. (or at least not have non-Christian visitors or visitors outside of your denomination)
+If you expect everyone to know the words to every song, you also communicate that you expect to not have guests (or at least not have non-Christian guests or those outside of your denomination).